PyDrocsid/documentation/docs/template.md

 ## `some_command`

-This command contains subcommands to do something. / This command is used to do something. (depends on wether there are subcommands or not) <br>
+This command contains subcommands to do something. / This command is used to do something. (depends on whether there are subcommands or not) <br>
 If no subcommand is given, something else will be done. (only if there are subcommands and the default behavior is not the help message)

 ```css